Iraq's Maliki finally steps aside, paving way for new government

 Asked if Dulaimi was correct that the United States had made a commitment, Harf said she had no details.
 "We’re having conversations about what it (any security assistance) might look like in the future, but nothing concrete beyond that," she said.

-A U.S. defense official said: "We are not tracking any such request, and there are no plans to support them."
+A U.S. defence official said: "We are not tracking any such request, and there are no plans to support them."

 Dulaimi said in a telephone interview: "Our first goal is the air support.
 Their technology capability will offer a lot of intelligence information and monitoring of the desert and many things which we are in need of."